What Is Biophilic Design?

 Strengthening the Human-Nature Connection

 Biophilic design is an architectural framework that weaves the patterns and forms of nature into the built environment to strengthen connections between humans and nature.
-An innovative philosophy that is both nature and human-centered, biophilic design reconnects workplaces and cities back to nature and lets us to truly thrive.
+An innovative philosophy, biophilic design reconnects workplaces and cities back to nature letting us truly thrive once again.
 The term was first popularized in 1984 when biologist Edward O. Wilson published Biophilia.
 Since then, the concept has spread through the architecture and design communities, driving creators of large-scale commercial projects and public spaces toward a more seamless integration between nature and the built environment.

-The concepts of sustainability and biophilic design might still be fairly new to the general public, but for urban planners and real estate developers, the subject has been top of mind for quite some time.
+The concepts of sustainability and biophilic design may still be fairly new to the general public, but for urban planners and real estate developers, the subject has been top of mind for quite some time.
 We want our cities to be more environmentally friendly and more inclusive of nature.
 However, companies and developers mistakenly assume that doing so would incur a major financial burden.
 A solution that balances greater environmental consciousness with financial realities exists in the installation of indoor and outdoor living walls.

 Imagine Nature in Your Environment